locust49/authentication-jwt/README.md

 /signup | POST | create a new user in db
 /login | POST | authenticate a current user
 /logout | GET | log a user out

+# Postman
+A tool to simulate requests when we don't have a server :D